HateFindingNames/xraythesis-handel/README.md

 The latest version of SCons and swtoolkit are only compatible with python3

 ## 1.3.
 Requirements
-A working conda install.
+A working 64bit conda install.
+Running on the Raspberry Pi 4 using an e.g. [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge).
 Then:

 ```shell
 # Create conda environment